xElectronic signature or eSign in India is relatively new for trying to replace our physical signatures, something that is thousands of years old.

 Biometric scanners may not always be available, limiting the types of authentication provided.

 Some of the challenges of electronic signatures have led to innovative discoveries and integration of digital signatures via Aadhaar authentication.
-These solutions are listed below:
+These solutions include:

-eSign requires a two-factor authentication involving an individual’s Aadhaar number and mobile number (Aadhaar-enabled).
+- eSign requires a two-factor authentication involving an individual’s Aadhaar number and mobile number (Aadhaar-enabled).
+In other words, to apply a digital signature on a digital document, the presence of the signatory is no mandatory.

-Fear not though, there is a failsafe.
-Any signature applied or record created is stored online (audit logs) and is traceable to all the parties involved.
+- Fear not though, there is a failsafe.
+Audit logs store the electronic signature applied or record created online.
+This will be traceable to all the parties involved.

 Opportunities With eSign

 Not all challenges are problems.
-Some are actually opportunities buried under the mask of a problem.
+Few are opportunities in the name of problem.
 Some of the opportunities that have opened up through electronic signatures are:

-- Multiple parties take too long to sign a document and may not do so correctly.
-A document has to be physically sent to all the parties that need to sign it (in some cases, witnesses are required), which is tedious.
+Multiple parties take too long to sign a document and may not do so correctly.
+During this, a document has to be physically sent to all the parties that need to sign it (in some cases, witnesses are required), which is tedious.
 The opportunity that arises out of this is that multiple parties can use electronic signatures to sign documents from remote locations.
-The creator of the electronic document needs to share access with other parties so that they may affix their eSign on the same document.
+The creator of the electronic document needs to share access with other parties.
+Doing so, they may affix their eSign on the same document.
 It takes minutes to sign a document electronically and multiple parties can sign a document in real-time.

-- There is no need for manually mailing the document to anyone.
-Multiple copies of electronic documents (that are electronically signed) can be created and stored online or downloaded and can be shared with the authority that requires it at any point in time or kept for future use.
+There is no need for manually mailing the document to anyone.
+Electronic documents can be created and stored online with as many copies as required.
+Accessing these documents is very easy and can be done from anywhere at any time.

 eSign: Your Electronic Signature Provider